chadtripod/documentation/Armory-Spinnaker-workshop.md

 2. aws sts assume-role --role-arn <role> --role-session-name test

-6. Adding AWS Role to Spinnaker through Halyard configuration.
-Note AWS account name is within Spinnaker and will appear in UI
+### Adding AWS Role to Spinnaker through Halyard configuration.
+Note AWS account name is within Spinnaker and will appear in UI ###

-*NOTE* you must configure the regions that Spinnaker can deploy in
+*NOTE* you MUST configure the regions that Spinnaker can deploy in

 export AWS_ACCOUNT_NAME=aws-dev-1
 export ACCOUNT_ID=795692138404